is-hoku/postfix_notation/README.md

 ## Note
 - Opecodes must be lower alphabetic characters (a-z).
-- The epression must not have spaces.
+- The expression must not have spaces.
 - Operators must be operators (+, -, *, /) or brackets.